glyphr-studio/Glyphr-Studio-2-Help/docs/data-types/ligatures.md

 `ae` -> `æ`,&emsp;  `AE` -> `Æ`,&emsp;  `ff` -> `ﬀ`,&emsp;  `fi` -> `ﬁ`,&emsp;  `fl` -> `ﬂ`,&emsp;  `oe` -> `œ`,&emsp;  `OE` -> `Œ`,&emsp;  `st` -> `ﬆ`,&emsp;  `ffi` -> `ﬃ`,&emsp;  `ffl` -> `ﬄ`

 ### Cursive
 If you are creating a font that has a cursive or handwritten feel to it, Ligatures may be able to help you customize how two specific letters are attached.
-As a warning, permutations can add up quickly: even if you only did a Ligature character for every lowercase letter pair, that's still 676 Ligatures.
+As a warning, permutations can add up quickly: if you made a Ligature character for every lowercase letter pair, that's 676 Ligatures you have to design.
 It would probably be good to use a strategy where many of the characters connect at a common point (maybe around the baseline) and just use ligatures for edge cases.
 For example, lowercase `o` in cursive connects to the next letter somewhere between the baseline and the x height.

 ### Abugidas